 We may not be able to obtain regulatory approvals for brensocatib, or for our other product candidates and we may not be able to receive approval for ARIKAYCE in new markets.
-Any such failure to obtain regulatory approvals may materially adversely affect us.
+Any such failure to obtain regulatory approvals, particularly for brensocatib, may materially adversely affect us.